alexandersumer/sliding-limiter/README.md

 In terms of running this rate limiter module in production on a distributed system, a redis cluster can be used but it has some drawbacks:

- * Redis clusters use a master-slave architecutre, with multiple slave replicas for a master.
+ * Redis clusters use a master-slave architecture, with multiple slave replicas for a master.
 This is prone to SPOF.
  * Redis doesn't have built-in compression.
 They keys to our buckets are UNIX time, this they have overlapping prefixes, which can be compressed to reduce memory usage.
  * Network delay associated with reading and writing from a remote server can result in inaccuracies

 Another approach would be to use a local memory cache on each node with a services that regularly synchronises the counts in an eventually consistent manner to some datastore like mongodb.
-This is because load balancers have a sticky session feature these days, so a locasl memory cache means it is highly likely we get correct counts for users being directed to the same node by the LB.
+This is because load balancers have a sticky session feature these days, so a local memory cache means it is highly likely we get correct counts for users being directed to the same node by the LB.

 ## Limitations and enhancements